-Our core areas of genetic research & innovation
+Our core areas of genetic research and innovation

-We are focused on five core areas of clinical research and innovation:
+We are focused on several core areas of clinical research and innovation:

 Neuromuscular conditions